|

-Rigid motions move figures to a new location without altering their size or shape
+Rigid transformations move figures to a new location without altering their size or shape

 (thus maintaining the conditions for the figures to be congruent).